GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/wireless_connector.md

 <ItemImage id="extendedae:wireless_tool" scale="6"></ItemImage>
 </Row>

-ME Wireless Connector can link two networks like <ItemLink id="ae2:quantum_link" /> but with limited distances and can't cross dimensions.
-ME Wireless Connector only supports one-to-one connections, you need to use <ItemLink id="extendedae:wireless_hub" /> if you want many-to-many connections.
+ME Wireless Connector can link two networks like <ItemLink id="ae2:quantum_link" />, but it has limited range and cannot connect across dimensions.
+ME Wireless Connector supports only one-to-one connections.
+Use <ItemLink id="extendedae:wireless_hub" />
+if you want many-to-many connections.

 ## Link the Wireless Connectors

-Click the two Wireless Connectors that you want to link with the ME Wireless Setup Kit, then you can link them together.
+Use the ME Wireless Setup Kit to click the two Wireless Connectors that you want to link.

-Sneak + Click to clear ME Wireless Setup Kit's current setting.
+Sneak + click to clear the ME Wireless Setup Kit's current setting.

-ME Wireless Connector will change its texture when a link is successfully established.
+ME Wireless Connector changes its texture when a link is successfully established.

 Unlinked ME Wireless Connectors